GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         $ gcloud pubsub topics create sigfox-data

-    In this case, the integration will forward the messages sent by your devices through the Sigfox backend to the Cloud Pub/Sub topic `sigfox-data`.
+    In this case, the integration will forward the messages sent by your devices through the Sigfox backend to the Pub/Sub topic `sigfox-data`.

 1. Optionally, create a Pub/Sub subscription for monitoring messages in the above topic: